 Notice Regarding Hearings and Mediations

 The State Board of Workers’ Compensation continues to be open for business.
-However, the Board is actively monitoring developments regarding COVID-19/Novel Coronavirus.
-The safety and wellbeing of our staff and visitors are of utmost concern.
+However, the Board is actively monitoring developments regarding the Covid-19 pandemic.
+The safety and wellbeing of our staff and visitors remain a paramount concern.

-The Administrative Law Judges in the Hearing Division will hold virtual hearings with the consent of the parties.
-The judges will also consider issues in claims that the parties agree can be submitted on stipulated facts, along with each party’s supporting documentary evidence.
-If you and opposing counsel would like to have a virtual hearing in your claim or submit issues on the record in lieu of a hearing, please call the office of the assigned judge to discuss these options further.
+The Administrative Law Judges in the Hearing Division will also hold virtual hearings with the consent of the parties.
+In addition, the judges will consider issues in claims that the parties agree can be submitted on stipulated facts, along with each party’s supporting documentary evidence.
+If the parties would like to have a virtual hearing or submit issues on the record in lieu of a hearing, please call the office of the assigned judge to discuss these options further.

 We apologize for any inconvenience and will work with everyone to accommodate any special circumstances.
 If you have any questions or concerns, please contact the assigned judge’s office or call 770-531-5625.

 - For "special set" mediations, contact the mediator directly to arrange telephone or Zoom mediation or to reset your special set mediation.
 If you do not contact the mediator directly the mediation will be reset to the next available calendar rather than remaining as a special set with a particular mediator.

 - For questions or concerns regarding mediations or to request a specific reset date and time, call 404-656-2939.

 We will continue to monitor this situation in accordance with state and federal guidelines and will post updates on the Board’s website.
 Thank you and be safe and stay well.